 Just like life, CX is a compilation of moments.
-Not to be confused with UX – which describes experiences delivered through singular interactions, such as finding information, completing a task or searching a web page – decisions made in CX design are done so in a more holistic, long-term and enduring way that creates long-term trust and good will.
-When done right, it drives differentiated value and results in one million touch points over the course of a lifetime that empowers meaningful bonds with customers.
+Not to be confused with UX, which describes the ease and overall intuitiveness of an interaction, such as performing a task on an app or finding content, CX design decisions are done so in a more holistic, long-term, and enduring way that fosters trust and goodwill.
+When done right, it drives differentiated value and results in thousands of touch points over the course of a lifetime that empower meaningful bonds with customers.

-Often measured by overall experience or likeliness to continue use and recommend to others, CX is ultimately about making people feel good.
-It’s the new dark horse consciously and subconsciously driving buyers’ decision-making.
+Often measured by NPS, CSAT, or repeat purchases, CX is ultimately about making people feel good.
+It’s the subconscious driver of behavior and decisions.
 With so many options and more power than ever to choose, customers can be more discriminatory about who they spend their time with and reward their money to.
 Simply put, if they don’t like you, they probably won’t continue to support you.
-On the other hand, if you give them an experience that is personal, memorable, and connects with them on a deeper level, you’ll win more than just their wallet share.
+On the other hand, if you give them an experience that is personal and memorable and connects with them on a deeper level, you’ll win more than just their wallet share.

 Good CX aligns purpose with value, is consistent, builds trust, and adds ease and enjoyability to every touchpoint and stage.
 It creates lasting impressions that drive customers – and employees – to shout your praises from the rooftops.

-You can’t have a great customer experience without understanding your customer – not to only understand what they think, feel and value, but why they think, feel, and value the things they do.
-It’s this type of data gathering, analysis and segmentation that enables brands – despite the industry or legacy longevity – to personalize their entire customer journey to satisfy customers’ unique needs.
+You can’t have a great customer experience without understanding your customer – not only understanding what they think, feel, and value, but why they think, feel, and value those things.
+It’s this type of data gathering, analysis, and segmentation that enables brands – despite legacy or industry longevity – to personalize their entire customer journey and satisfy their customers’ unique needs.

-Using both qualitative and quantitative strategies to gather information and compiling psychographic profiles as well as demographic ones can give you powerful insights into what your customers value most.
-The energy you invest into getting to know and truly serve your customers is the energy they’ll give back to you.
+Using both qualitative and quantitative strategies to gather information and compiling psychographic and demographic profiles can give you powerful insights into what your customers value most.
+The energy you invest into getting to know and truly serving your customers is reflected in the energy they’ll give back to you.

-Part of cultivating a positive culture is empowering cross functional collaboration, a crucial component of integrated success that directly impacts external CX.
+Part of cultivating a positive culture is empowering cross-functional collaboration, a crucial component of integrated success that directly impacts your CX.
 Each person and team must understand the goals and play towards the same result.
-Crafting operational CX is like conducting an orchestra – each player contributes to the final product.
+Aligning stakeholders and teams who impact CX is like conducting an orchestra – each player contributes to the final product.
 No singular team can be the designated driver of CX.
 It takes collaboration between different functions to provide a holistic experience from the surface to the core that stays true to the brand’s purpose and delivers consistent messaging and predictability across all touchpoints, channels, and platforms for the end user.

-Just as people evolve and grow over time, so should CX.
+Just as people evolve and grow over time, so should your CX.
 Doing so requires a commitment to establishing feedback loops and signals that tell you how you’re doing, as well as a commitment to iterating and improving the areas of your business that impact CX.
-These include your personas, content, design experiences, marketing channels, product developments, and your employee-customer interactions.
+These include your personas and customer segments, content, design language, marketing channels, products, and your employee-customer interactions.
 Doing so will ensure you will continue to deliver unforgettable moments that increase loyalty, build community, keep competitors at bay, and plant seeds for future growth.